Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

 Is this procedure covered by health insurance?

 Like all cosmetic procedures, tummy tuck procedures are not covered by health insurance.
 Panniculectomy is also not typically covered by health insurance, but some insurance companies will pay for the procedure if it is considered medically necessary.
-Ask to talk with a financial representative at NYC Surgical who can explain costs of these procedures and if insurance coverage is an option for you.
+Ask to talk with a financial representative at City Surgical Care who can explain costs of these procedures and if insurance coverage is an option for you.